 Step 3: Choose a solution that kills or traps flies.

 There are a number of options for getting rid of flies.
-If you’re looking for options for how to kill flies, you can consider bug zappers and chemical solutions.
+If you are looking for options of how to kill flies, you can consider bug zappers and chemical solutions.
 You can trap flies by putting out a sticky fly trap or bag designed to attract and trap flies.
 There are also a number of home remedies for flies such as the fruit fly trap DIY option outlined below.